kershrita/CNC-Plotter-Machine/README.md

 ## Contributing

-Thank you for considering contributing to the Kids Learning Program!
-We welcome any contributions that can enhance the program and make it even better for kids.
+Thank you for considering contributing to the CNC Plotter Machine!
+We welcome any contributions that can enhance the program and make it even better.

 ## License

-Kids Learning Program is released under the [MIT License](LICENSE).
+CNC Plotter Machine is released under the [MIT License](LICENSE).

 ## Contact